Trump judges and nominees who have fought gun safety measures

 Lawrence VanDyke (Ninth Circuit) opposed age limits for firearms and joined a case of questionable legal worth to side with the NRA.
 He also defended a law that took the position that the federal government could not regulate guns that were manufactured and sold in Montana despite admitting that he had “trouble coming up with any plausible (much less good) arguments of how to get around [existing Supreme Court precedent].”

-As a Mississippi legislator, Cory Wilson (Nominated to Southern District of Mississippi) supported authorizing concealed carry on any public property.
+As a Mississippi legislator, Cory Wilson (Nominated to Fifth Circuit) supported authorizing concealed carry on any public property.
 He also voted to authorize individuals to carry firearms in churches and places of worship.

 Allen Winsor (Northern District of Florida) defended a law that prohibited doctors from discussing gun safety with patients.
 In February 2017, the Eleventh Circuit struck down the law.